 Despite their national importance, the complexity of these coupled systems means we do not fully understand how to invest and adapt them to different risks and uncertainties.

-This 3-year project funded by the Alan Turing Institute-Lloyd’s Register Foundation Programme in Data-Centric Engineering aims to address the large uncertainties that arise due to chain reactions occurring in our interdependent critical ecosystems, with a focus on the rural-urban coupled water networks.
+This 3-year project funded by the Alan Turing Institute-Lloyd’s Register Foundation Programme in Data-Centric Engineering aims to address the large uncertainties that arise due to chain reactions occurring in our interdependent critical ecosystems (CHANCE), with a focus on the rural-urban coupled water networks.
 This work will leverage on recent advances in data and network-science to develop a more holistic and adaptable approach to managing risk and building resilience, and this shall improve the safety of the society and its interdependent critical infrastructures.

 Inspiration from nature